 Drug use and dependence: Alfaxalone is a class IV controlled substance.
 Biochemical and research data suggest that alfaxalone has a similar abuse and dependence potential to other class IV drugs such as benzodiazepines and barbiturates.

-Alfaxan Intravenous Injectable Anesthetic for Use in Cats and Dogs (hereafter, Alfaxan) contains the neuroactive steroid molecule alfaxalone (3-α-hydroxy-5-α-pregnane-11, 20-dione) and is registered with the Food and Drug Administration for use in dogs and cats for both the induction and maintenance of anesthesia.
+Alfaxan Multidose Intravenous Injectable Anesthetic for use in Cats and Dogs (hereafter, Alfaxan) contains the neuroactive steroid molecule alfaxalone (3-α-hydroxy-5-α-pregnane-11, 20-dione) and is registered with the Food and Drug Administration for use in dogs and cats for both the induction and maintenance of anesthesia.
 Although alfaxalone is a steroid molecule, it does not bind to sex hormone, glucocorticoid or mineralocorticoid receptors (i.e. nuclear receptors.
 1,2)

 Alfaxalone produces anesthetic effects via enhancement of gamma-aminobutyric acid sub-type 1 (GABAA) receptor-mediated neurotransmission.
 GABAA receptors are widely distributed throughout the mammalian Central Nervous System (CNS).
 GABA is the major inhibitory amino acid transmitter of the mammalian CNS and receptors are present on almost half of all neurones.3 GABA acts by opening a pore in the receptor allowing the in-flow of chloride ions, causing hyperpolarization.
 Alfaxalone’s enhancement of GABA’s effects prevents development of action potentials and stops impulse transmission.